-Forest management - CO2
+Forest management - CO_2

 93. Finland has estimated the changes in carbon stock in living biomass using a similar approach to that used for the estimation for the forest land category under the Convention.
 The total biomass increment for forest management and afforestation and reforestation was obtained by multiplying the mean increment per area unit in the forest land category under the Convention by the forest area under the Kyoto Protocol.
-The biomass increment for forest management was obtained as the difference between the increment in the total forest management and afforestation and reforestation area and the increment in the afforestation area.
+The biomass increment for forest management and afforestation area and the increment in the total forest management and afforestation and reforestation area.
 The drain for the forest management area was obtained by the difference between the drain of all forests reported under the Kyoto Protocol and the drain for the deforestation area.
 Finland did not provide the reference to the methodology used for the reporting under the Kyoto Protocol.
 The ERT noted that most of the information on the methodology is provided in the reporting on the LULUCF sector under the Convention.
 To improve transparency, the ERT recommends that Finland provide the reference to the methodology.